 Algarve: Portugal’s Sun Drenched Paradise

-You almost hate to start here because the Algarve is so stunning and charming, you might never want to leave!
+You almost hate to start here because the Algarve is so stunning and charming, you may never want to leave!
 With its golden beaches, picturesque coastal villages, and vibrant nightlife, this region is a must-visit for anyone looking for a little bit of everything.
 Trust me, stay at least 2-3 nights—you won’t regret it.
 With over 300 days of sunshine a year, the Algarve is a dream for beach lovers and outdoor adventurers.
 Plus, it boasts more than 200 kilometers of coastline, including the world-renowned Praia de Marinha, often hailed as one of Europe’s most beautiful beaches.

-Lisbon: A City of Charm: Lisbon’s Must-See Wonders
+Lisbon: A City of Charm

 Leaving the sun-soaked beaches behind, we hopped onto our coach bus (chartered just for our small group) and headed to Lisbon, the vibrant capital of Portugal.
 Traveling by coach was such a treat for us—we each had our own “row” of seats to spread out and get comfy.
 Some napped, others read, and I spent the ride listening to music and soaking in the beautiful scenery.
 For some reason, I’m always fascinated by those random gas stations and little towns along the highways—something about road trips just gives me that cozy, “homey” feeling.